DevCycleHQ/AI-Prompts-And-Rules/install-prompts/react-openfeature.md

 - ✅ SDK key is configured (via env file OR temporary hardcode with TODO)
 - ✅ OpenFeature initialized with DevCycle provider
 - ✅ OpenFeatureProvider wraps the application
-- ✅ Application runs without OpenFeature/DevCycle errors
+- ✅ Application runs (using npm start or similar) without OpenFeature/DevCycle errors
 - ✅ Browser console shows successful initialization
 - ✅ User has been informed about next steps (no flags created yet)
   </success_criteria>